Audiology Clinical Doctorate in Audiology (Au.D.)

 Application to this program

 Most students enter this program after having completed an undergraduate sequence in Communication Disorders.
 If that is not your undergraduate degree, the prerequisites can be completed before program entry or concurrently.
+Application information for lateral entry students is available here.
 Because of the fundamental importance of hearing science, all non-UNL undergraduates must have their transcripts and/or course notes evaluated.
 If your hearing science course did not cover well the topics of physical acoustics and acoustics of speech, you will be required to take the UNL course.

 Link to the Office of Graduate Studies Steps to Admission and submit the following: